Siddu-06-0405/IDT_Project_sem2/README.md

 # E-Commerce Project for Water Consevation

-This project is done for making a communication barrier between <br>
+This project is done for establishing of a Link between <br>
-NGO's and Industries
+Industries For Waste-Water/Treated-Water exchange.<br>
+We provide a platform for exchange.

 ## You can see the preview of this site